nnnkkk7/bucketeer-mcp/README.md

 - `tags` (optional) - Tags for the feature flag
 - `defaultOnVariationIndex` (required) - Index of variation when flag is on (0-based)
 - `defaultOffVariationIndex` (required) - Index of variation when flag is off (0-based)
+- `variationType` (optional) - Type of the variation values: STRING (default), BOOLEAN, NUMBER, or JSON

 #### getFeatureFlag